HeckCodes/HeckCodes/README.md

 # Hey there, I am *Heck Codes*

-A CSE graduate passionate about programming and app development.
+A CSE under-graduate passionate about programming and app development.

 ## Github stats